Introduction to Thermal Metal Spraying

 Thermal spraying is the term given to a group of processes that utilise thermal energy to melt a material and project the molten material as a spray plume.

 The molten particles impact onto a specially prepared surface and deform to form a splat.
-This splat sticks to the surface and subsequent splats stick to each other to build up as a discrete coating.
+This splat adheres to the surface, and subsequent splats adhere to each other to form a discrete coating.

 The diagram illustrates the process.